Marketing Cloud, Trailhead...

 If you aren't on the cloud, you're at risk of losing all the information you had saved locally.
 With a cloud-based server, however, all the information you've uploaded to the cloud remains safe and easily accessible from any computer with an internet connection, even if the computer you regularly use isn't working.

-- Automatic software updates: For those who have a lot to get done, there isn't anything more irritating than having to wait for system update to be installed.
-Cloud-based applications automatically refresh and update themselves, instead of forcing an IT department to perform a manual organization-wide update.
+For those who have a lot to get done, there isn't anything more irritating than having to wait for system update to be installed.
+Cloud-based applications automatically refresh and update themselves, instead of forcing an IT department to perform a manual organisation-wide update.
 This saves valuable IT staff time and money spent on outside IT consultation.
 PCWorld lists that 50 percent of cloud adopters cited requiring fewer internal IT resources as a cloud benefit.

-- Sustainability: Given the current state of the environment, it's no longer enough for organizations to place a recycling bin in the breakroom and claim that they're doing their part to help the planet.
+Given the current state of the environment, it's no longer enough for organisations to place a recycling bin in the breakroom and claim that they're doing their part to help the planet.
 Real sustainability requires solutions that address wastefulness at every level of a business.
 Hosting on the cloud is more environmentally-friendly, and results in less of a carbon footprint.

 Cloud infrastructures support environmental proactivity, powering virtual services rather than physical products and hardware, and cutting down on paper waste, improving energy efficiency, and (given that it allows employees access from anywhere with an internet connection) reducing commuter-related emissions.
 A Pike Research report predicted data centre energy consumption will drop by 31 percent from 2010 to 2020 based on the adoption of cloud computing and other virtual data options.